Kota

 Offer fitness benefits!

-Maybe you could offer a free onsite gym for employees.
+Maybe you could offer a free onsite gym for your employees.

 Or perhaps, partner with local gyms for free or discounted employee memberships.